 Under the scab's protective surface, new tissue forms.
 The body repairs damaged blood vessels and the skin makes collagen (a kind of tough, white protein fiber) to reconnect the broken tissue.

 When the work of healing is done, the scab dries up and falls off, leaving behind the repaired skin and, often, a scar.
+At this point, the scar will be almost 80-90% the strength of normal skin.
+It'll take a few months for the scar to be back to 100% strength of normal skin.

 Why do scars look different from normal skin?
 Our skin is made up of two proteins: elastin, which gives skin its flexibility, and collagen, which gives it strength.
 But because the body cannot create new elastin, scars are made entirely of collagen.
 So they're tougher and less flexible than the skin around them.